-Beyond The Treasury is where your adventure begins.
-You can take it as far as you want to by exploring the Roman ‘Petra Road’ all the way to taking strenuous hikes to the cliff tops to see The Treasury from above.
-As for myself and our group we trekked through the city and climbed up sand stone steps to view tombs.
-We were greeted by Bedouins who lived within the caves and my friend lost her can of Pringles to a Bedouin child who asked for it.
-We trekked through a valley with our backpacks holding our lunches (sans the can of Pringles) and crossed a metal bridge until we reached the base of The Monastery.
+Beyond the Treasury is where your adventure begins.
+You can take it as far as you want to by exploring the Roman ‘Petra Road’, all the way to taking strenuous hikes to the cliff tops to see the Treasury from above.
+As for myself and our group we trekked through the city, and climbed up sand stone steps to view many tombs.
+We were greeted by Bedouins who lived within the caves, and my friend lost her can of Pringles to a Bedouin child who asked for it.
+We trekked through a valley with our backpacks holding our lunches (sans the can of Pringles), and crossed a metal bridge until we reached the base of the Monastery.

-I figured that since I was in the Middle East, I would have to dress modestly and cover my arms but in Petra it is understandable to wear sleeveless shirts or short sleeves especially if you are a tourist.
-Also, no matter what drink your water because becoming dehydrated on the trek up is no bueno.
+I figured that since I was in the Middle East I would have to dress modestly, and cover my arms but in Petra it is understandable to wear sleeveless shirts or short sleeves especially if you are a tourist.
+Also, no matter what please drink your water because becoming dehydrated on the trek up is no bueno.

 Riding a donkey up and down the 850 steps may not be as easy as walking!

-The hike down the 850 steps is the best part even with sore backs, aching knees or blistered feet.
-If you take little breaks and just look up, you will see how majestic the sandstone narrows really are.
-We have a tendency to look down as we do not want to fall but just look up once in awhile and take it all in.
+The hike down the 850 steps was the best part even with sore backs, aching knees, or blistered feet.
+If you take little breaks to just look up, you will see how majestic the sandstone narrows really are.
+We have a tendency to look down as we do not want to fall, but just look up once in awhile and take it all in.

-Our guide gave us the option to take a more strenuous hike and asked us who did not want to go.
+Our guide gave us the option to take a more strenuous hike, and asked us who did not want to go.
 As fast as that race donkey, my friend and I raised our arms up like the Statue of Liberty.
 No way!
-That cocktail was calling my name and no secondary hike was going to stop me.
-Oh and my back was killing me.
+That cocktail was calling my name, and no secondary hike was going to stop me.

 Not to be missed- Petra by night.
 This is a night time concert by candlelight in front of Petra’s Treasury.
 It is a time to relax after a long day at Petra, sitting on blankets and listening to live Bedouin music by candle light.